3 Colossal Marathon Mistakes you Don’t Want to Make

 Way too long and fast training runs, #2 of marathon mistakes

 Together with too quick mileage increase, too many long and fast runs during marathon training are one of the most common marathon mistakes.
 There are plenty of runners out there who think that the best way to prepare for a marathon is to go out and make long runs.
 Sounds logic right?
 Well maybe it does but it is wrong.

 I wish I would know this earlier though!
 Before my first official marathon race, I ran almost full marathon distance just about 1 month prior to the race itself.
 I thought you actually need to run a marathon in training in order to understand what it takes.
 But the outcome was that I was burned out and gave up my first race after 12 miles (19 km).
 Learn from my marathon mistakes!

 The secret to proper marathon training is to run smartly and implement some quality training runs.
 By quality training runs I mean interval and tempo (threshold) runs.

 Tempo runs are comfortably hard runs that are designed to increase your lactate threshold.
 They may take from 20-60 minutes.
-The goal is to learn to run at steady intensity effort for prolonged period of time.
+The goal is to learn to run at steady intensity effort for a prolonged period of time.
 Implement these runs to build your endurance.

 Interval runs are fast pace runs that stress your maximum oxygen consumption.
 You will try to catch your breath a lot.
 They consist of sets of running intervals lasting from 1 to 5 minutes followed by breaks of the same length.
-They are some of hardest runs to do but the benefit is an increased speed and better running mechanics.
+They are some of the hardest runs to do but the benefit is an increased speed and better running mechanics.

 Implement some quality runs into your marathon training plan together with short recovery runs and long slow pace runs.
-If you consider to learn more about the types of runs for your marathon training, look at Daniels Running Formula.
+If you consider learning more about the types of runs for your marathon training, look at Daniels Running Formula.
 The book is literally the Bible of running that many professional runners started with.
 Remember that every run you go for should have its own purpose!

 Not keeping your pace, #3 of marathon mistakes